-- (6) The total number of shares listed as beneficially owned by Alan Stewart includes options to purchase - (7) The total number of shares listed as beneficially owned by Ellen Glover includes options to purchase shares of unvested restricted common stock. - (8) The total number of shares listed as beneficially owned by William Moody includes options to purchase shares of our common stock. shares of our common stock and shares of our common stock.
+- (4) The total number of shares listed as beneficially owned by Mark Shufro includes warrants to purchase 30,904 shares of our common stock of Shufro Family Holdings, LLC. - (5) The total number of shares listed as beneficially owned by Sudhakar Kesavan includes options to purchase 226,031 shares of our common stock. - (6) The total number of shares listed as beneficially owned by John Wasson includes options to purchase 97,771 shares of our common stock. - (7) The total number of shares listed as beneficially owned by Alan Stewart includes options to purchase 50,000 shares of our common stock. - (8) The total number of shares listed as beneficially owned by Ellen Glover includes options to purchase 20,000 shares of our common stock and 12,375 shares of unvested restricted common stock. - (9) The total number of shares listed as beneficially owned by William Moody includes options to purchase 17,500 shares of our common stock.